WORCESTERSHIRE MILITARIA MUSEUM

 Vice Admiral Jerry Owen Tuttle, USN.

 Vice Admiral Jerry Owen Tuttle was an innovative and highly decorated senior US Navy officer, who distinguished himself flying combat missions during the Vietnam War.
 He is recognized for bringing the Navy firmly into the digital age and pioneering command and control.
-He was the Flag officer commanding of the Task Force CTF-60 in 1983, and previosuly took the helm of the USS John F. Kennedy aircraft carrier.
+He was the Flag Officer commanding of Task Force CTF-60 in 1983, and previously took the helm of the USS John F. Kennedy aircraft carrier.

 Maker: New Era.